MariamAsall/MPI-Parallel-Processing-Website/README.md

 ### **C.6 Statistics**

+**How it works:**
-- **Data Split:** The dataset (e.g., CSV file) is divided by rows among the processes.
+- The dataset (e.g., a CSV file) is divided among processes by rows.
-- **Local Computation:** Each process computes statistics (mean, median, variance, etc.) for its subset.
+- Each process computes statistics (mean, median, variance, etc.) for its subset.
-- **Aggregation:** The master process combines the partial statistics from all processes to produce overall dataset statistics.
+- The partial statistics are sent to the master, which combines them to get the overall statistics for the dataset.

+**Parallelization:**
+- Row-wise splitting ensures even distribution.
+- Final aggregation may involve additional computation to combine partial statistics.

 ![image](https://github.com/user-attachments/assets/ce7ad257-f29c-42a2-84e3-c1c3a8238c12)